Master of Arts in Clinical Psychology

 - Application fee: An application fee is required for all applications to graduate programs at SHSU.

-- Transcripts documenting all prior degrees.* (18 hours of undergraduate coursework in psychology is required)
+- Transcripts documenting all prior degrees.* (12 hours of coursework in psychology is required)

-- Applicants who do not possess a graduate degree from an accredited institution are expected to have earned a minimum undergraduate GPA of 3.0 from the accredited institution granting the undergraduate degree.
-Applicants who do not possess a graduate degree and have an undergraduate GPA below 3.0 are encouraged to provide an explanation for the applicant’s low GPA and why the GPA is not indicative of the applicant’s academic and professional potential in the Letter of Intent.
+- Applicants are expected to have earned a minimum undergraduate GPA of 3.0 from the accredited institution granting the undergraduate degree.
+Applicants who have an undergraduate GPA below 3.0 and do not possess graduate coursework demonstrating significant improvement are encouraged to provide an explanation for the applicant’s low GPA and why the GPA is not indicative of the applicant’s academic and professional potential in the Letter of Intent.

 - Letter of intent: The Letter of Intent is your opportunity to discuss your fit with the program offered at Sam Houston State University.
-While you have a significant amount of freedom to discuss anything you would like in your letter of intent, you may want to address your short-term and long-term academic/professional goals, why you would like to attend our program, and why your interests fit with our program.
+While you have a significant amount of freedom to discuss anything you would like in your letter of intent, please, address your short-term and long-term academic/professional goals, your views on diversity and inclusion, and how your interests and goals fit with our program.
+You may also want to describe your research interests and how they align with specific faculty research agendas.

-- Three letters of recommendation that discuss the applicant’s suitability for graduate study.
-The most useful letters of recommendation come from university faculty who are able to describe the applicant’s potential for success in graduate study.
+- Three completed recommendation forms that comment on the applicant’s suitability for graduate study.
+The most useful recommendations come from university faculty who are able to describe the applicant’s potential for success in graduate study.

 - Official GRE scores.